Pay Scales and Benefits for Federal Employees and Congress

 All federal employees hired after 1983

 pay Social Security taxes, including the President, the Vice President, members of Congress, sitting federal judges, certain legislative branch employees, and most political appointees.
 The government collects these taxes in the same amounts as they would if these employees worked in the private sector at the same salary level.
-Federal Employees
+Federal Employees Salaries

 For more information about federal pay scales and benefits, contact the

 Office of Personnel Management (OPM).
-Congress
+Congressional Salaries and Pensions

 Back to Top